Our Enrolment Scheme

 After attendance has begun, if the school learns that a student is no longer living at the in-zone address provided at the time of enrolment and has reasonable grounds to believe that a temporary in-zone residence has been used for the purpose of unfairly gaining priority in enrolment at the school, then the board may review the enrolment.
 Unless the parents can give a satisfactory explanation within 10 days, the board may annul the enrolment.
 This course of action is provided for under section 11OA of the Education Act 1989.

-On enrolment parents are asked to give proof of residence (proof of residence could be a phone bill, rates bill etc).
+On enrolment parents are asked to give proof of residence (proof of residence such as a utility bill, a lodged tenancy agreement or a completed sale and purchase agreement).
 A copy will be kept on the student’s file and address information will be entered into the Student Management System (ETap) by the Enrolment Officer.

 We regularly monitor addresses to ensure they are in-zone and request updates for personal details.